next-theme/theme-next-docs/source/docs/getting-started/configuration.md

 description: NexT User Docs – Starting to Use – Configuration
 ---

-How to configure Hexo and NexT?
-The traditional approach is to store some options in {% label info@site config file %} and other options in {% label primary@theme config file %}.
-This approach is applicable, but it is not smooth to update NexT theme from pulling or downloading new releases.
+How to configure NexT theme?
+The traditional approach is to edit {% label primary@theme config file %} (`thems/next/_config.yml` or `node_modules/hexo-theme-next/_config.yml`) directly.
+However, the config file will be overwritten when upgrade NexT theme via git or npm, which brings inconvenience to the configuration of the theme.

 At present, NexT encourages users to use the Alternate Theme Config.
 It's a feature of Hexo and the documentation is here: [Hexo Configuration](https://hexo.io/docs/configuration.html#Using-an-Alternate-Config).